Fruit and Nut

 1 Previous horticultural experience, preferably including orchard experience

-2 Previous horticultural training, ideally FETAC level 5 (or equivalent) or higher (in certain circumstances - for example where the applicant has previous horticultural experience extending over several years - this may be waived
+2 Previous horticultural training, ideally FETAC level 5 or equivalent.
+In certain circumstances - for example where the applicant has previous horticultural experience extending over several years or has already completed a short term internship at the nursery - this requirement may be waived

 Prospective interns should be physically fit and prepared to work outdoors in poor weather (in practice, little work is carried out during very wet weather, but occasionally it is necessary).

 Preference will be given to the 22-30 age group.
-Younger applicants who have good previous horticultural experence will also be considered.
+Younger applicants who have good previous horticultural experence may also be considered.